hippiehunter/dblbook/src/common/control_flow.md

 > ```

  #### Advanced FOREACH-IN features
-You can use the "AS *type*" syntax to cast the loop variable to a different type.
+You can use the `AS type` syntax to cast the loop variable to a different type.
 Explicitly defining the iteration variable's type in a FOREACH-IN loop is useful when working with untyped collections, such as [ArrayList](../collections/array_list.md).
-This allows you to leverage your knowledge of the actual type of the items in the collection.
+This allows you to leverage your knowledge of the actual type of items in the collection.

 ```dbl,ignore,does_not_compile
 foreach mydecimalvar in arraylist as @int